JudeQuintana/terraform-modules/networking/vpc_peering_deluxe/README.md

-VPC Peering Deluxe module will create appropriate routes for all subnets in each cross region VPC by default.
+VPC Peering Deluxe module will create appropriate routes for all subnets in each cross region Tiered VPC-NG by default.
 Should also work for intra region VPCs.
 ```
 module "vpc_peering_deluxe" {